Who We Are

 Board of Directors

-Magnolia House Ministries began because the Darby and Cottrill families served and adopted children through the foster care system, witnessing firsthand the struggles many of the single moms involved with foster care experience.
-While there was transitional housing for single women who struggled with substance abuse and other specific needs, there was no program in the area for women who simply needed a stable place.
+Magnolia House Ministries began as a vision when the Cottrill family adopted children through the foster care system, witnessing firsthand the struggles many of the single moms involved with foster care experience.
+While there was transitional housing for single women who struggled with substance abuse and other specific needs, there was no program in the area for women who simply needed a stable place to keep their family together while working on their goals to become financially stable.
 Magnolia House Ministries provides a place for women at risk of homelessness to live, while learning valuable life skills and the life-changing love of Christ.
+A defining experience through leading Safe Families for Children was a significant piece to leading the Cottrill’s in moving forward to opening a transitional living facility.
+The Cottrill’s saw the need for reliable transitional housing for single women through their involvement.
+They noticed the children were being cared for through the program, but often the women coming to Safe Families did not have a place to live themselves.
+Even if the women had the desire to reunite her family and provide future care for her children, without a stable home, this reality was a distant dream.

 Even the name for the organization is personal and rooted in love.
 It was inspired by the loving relationship Carrie witnessed between her grandparents.
 Check “Where did the name originate from?” blog post to read Carrie’s personal story of how this relationship inspired her and the organization.